Hilde Osland Rocks A Sexy Casual Look In Latest Share

 "You have such a wonderful glow about you since being pregnant," a fourth Instagram user added with a thumbs up emoji.

 Last month, Hilde showed off her growing baby bump in a white crop top and pair of blue yoga pants.
-She appeared to be in a park while she posed against against a tree while she showed off her curves.
+She appeared to be in a park while she posed against a tree.